-We consider a set of intertwined problems of reading theory-how readers comprehend and how skill differences arise.
-Our analysis leads to the reintroduction of a general framework for reading that encompasses its many components, thus aiding the formulation of specific hypotheses about reading expertise and reading problems.
-Following the presentation of the framework we take a closer look at local text-based comprehension processes.
+How readers comprehend and how skill differences arise are intertwined problems in reading theory.
+We suggest that the reintroduction of a broad-scope, general framework for reading can aid the formulation of specific hypotheses about reading expertise and reading problems.
+Following the presentation of the framework we take a closer look at on-line text-based comprehension processes.
+In this section, we discuss current work in our lab addressing the functionality of word knowledge and word processing in text and discourse comprehension.
 First, we consider the broader context for comprehension theories.